Atomtronic multi-terminal Aharonov-Bohm interferometer: Abstract

 \section{Abstract}

-We study a multi-functional device for cold atoms consisting of a three-terminal ring circuit pierced by a synthetic magnetic flux.
+We study a multi-functional device for cold atoms consisting of a three-terminal ring circuit pierced by a synthetic magnetic flux, where the ring can be continuous or discretized.
 The flux controls the atomic current through the ring via the Aharonov-Bohm effect.
-Our device can measure the flux in-situ via a flux-induced transition of the reflections from an Andreev-like negative density to positive density.
-In the non-equilibrium regime, the flux directs the atomic current into specific output ports, realizing a flexible non-reciprocal switch to connect multiple atomic systems.
-By changing the flux linearly in time, we convert constant matter wave currents into alternating currents.
+Our device shows a flux-induced transition of reflections from an Andreev-like negative density to positive density.
+Further, the flux can direct the atomic current into specific output ports, realizing a flexible non-reciprocal switch to connect multiple atomic systems or sense rotations.
+By changing the flux linearly in time, we convert constant matter wave currents into an AC modulated current.
 This effect can be used to realize an atomic frequency generator and study fundamental problems related to the Aharonov-Bohm effect.
-We demonstrate the viability of the setup by loading a Bose-Einstein condensate into a light-shaped optical potential of the three-terminal ring.
-Our work opens up novel atomtronic devices for practical applications in quantum technologies.
+We experimentally demonstrate Bose-Einstein condensation into the light-shaped optical potential of the three-terminal ring.
+Our work opens up the possibility of novel atomtronic devices for practical applications in quantum technologies.